 In the most literal sense, an aviator watch is any watch worn by a pilot (or, an aviator).
 Since the years of the earliest flights, pilots have had watches as a matter of necessity.
 Over time, watches with certain accessories and a common style came to be known as “aviator watches,” but there is no longer one single type that fits the label.

 The original aviator watches were field watches, or military watches, with generally simple white on black designs and easy to read, large dials.

 The first specifically designed aviator watches were the 1930’s Flieger style from Luftwaffe which had large numerals on the face.
-This style of watch could have faces with diameters as large as 55mm, absolutely giant compared to most modern styles.
+This style of a watch could have a face with diameters as large as 55mm, absolutely giant compared to most modern styles.

 Though the minimal Flieger watches are still made by numerous high-end brands, these days, watches that are marketed as aviator watches usually have a plethora of accessories.

 These new accessories started appearing at the height of the space race in the 1950s and 60s when advances in flight technology allowed pilots to fly longer and farther.

 Pilot Watch Features:

 The first adaptation to the traditional “aviator” watch was the addition of a second 24-hour hand that allowed pilots to track their flight time against the standard Greenwich Mean Time while also updating the 12-hour hand for local time zones.

 Worn by Air Force pilots and NASA astronauts, these aviator watches became must-have fashion items for the general public, with the Omega Speedmaster becoming a genuine sensation in the 60s.